SabaLab/diffEnrich/README.md

 ## Introduction

-The goal of diffEnrich is simple.
+The goal of diffEnrich is to compare functional enrichment between two experimentally-derived groups of genes or proteins.
 Given a list of gene symbols, *diffEnrich* will perform differential enrichment analysis using the Kyoto Encyclopedia of Genes and Genomes (KEGG) REST API.
 This package provides a number of functions that are intended to be used in a pipeline (See Figure 1).
 Briefly, the workflow will download and clean species specific ENTREZ gene IDs and map them to their respective KEGG pathways by accessing KEGG’s REST API.
 This way the user will always